pyscf/pyscf.github.io/source/user/mp.rst

 *Modules*: :mod:`mp`, :mod:`pbc.mp`

-The interfaces to coupled cluster and MP2 calculations look very similar in PySCF.
-Therefore, note the similarities of this section to the :ref:`theory_cc` documentation.
+The interfaces to coupled cluster and MP2 calculations are similar in PySCF.
+Therefore, note the parallels between this section and the :ref:`theory_cc` documentation.